Woolavington, a village under siege.

 Energy costs.

-Houses compared to apartments and flats are inefficient energy wise.
+Houses and bungalows compared to apartments and flats are inefficient energy wise.
 Developers don’t even offer a solar system to heat a daily tank of water.

 Size